meaning of a metric prefix, such as “milli-”.

-For a variety of temperatures in kelvins, access temperature: an SI Tour
+For a variety of temperatures in kelvins, visit temperature: an SI Tour

 The unit of thermodynamic temperature, a base unit in SI, = the fraction 1/273.16 of the thermodynamic temperature of the triple point of water (but see below).
 The triple point of water is the unique combination of temperature and pressure at which water exists simultaneously as liquid, solid and gas.
 It can be reproduced (as of 2006) with a variation of 0.000 050 K or less.